johnkerl/miller/go/README.md

   * The code will be easier to read and, I hope, easier for others to contribute to.
 * In the meantime I will still keep fixing bugs, doing some features, etc. in C on Miller 5.x -- in the near term, support for Miller's C implementation continues as before.

+# Efficiency of the Go port

+As I wrote [here](http://johnkerl.org/miller/doc/whyc.html) back in 2015 I couldn't get Rust or Go (or any other language I tried) to do some test-case processing as quickly as C, so I stuck with C.

+Either Go has improved since 2015, or I'm a better Go programmer than I used to be, or both -- but as of 2020 I can get Go-Miller to process data about as quickly as C-Miller.

+Note: in some sense Go-Miller is *less* efficient but in a way that doesn't significantly affect wall time.
+Namely, doing `mlr cat` on a million-record data file on my bargain-value MacBook Pro, the C version takes about 2.5 seconds and the Go version takes about 3 seconds.
+But using `htop` (while processing an even larger file, to see the steady-state resource consumption) shows that the C version -- which is purely single-threaded -- is taking 100% CPU, while the Go version -- which uses concurrency and channels and `MAXPROCS=4`, with reader/mapper/writer each on their own CPU -- is taking about 240% CPU.
+So Go-Miller is taking up quite a bit more CPU, but does more work in parallel -- to finish the job in about the same amount of time.

+Even commodity hardware has multiple CPUs these days -- and the Go code is *much* easier to read than the C code -- so I'll call this a net win for Go.

 # Directory structure

 Information here is for the benefit of anyone reading/using the Miller Go code.
-To use Miller, you don't need to know any of this if you don't want to. :)
+To use the Miller tool at the command line, you don't need to know any of this if you don't want to. :)

+## Directory-structure overview

 Miller is a multi-format record-stream processor, where a **record** is a sequence of key-value pairs.
 The basic **stream** operation is: